aaronkher/rag_chatbot/README.md

 This project is a Retrieval-Augmented Generation (RAG) system that allows users to upload PDF files, extract text from them, and interact with a chatbot that uses the retrieved information as context to provide relevant answers.
 The system is built using Python, Flask for the backend, and Streamlit for the frontend.

-## Features

-- **Upload PDF files:** Extract text from uploaded PDF files using OCR.
-- **Chatbot Interaction:** Engage in a conversation with a chatbot that retrieves relevant information from the uploaded documents.
-- **Docker Support:** Easily run the application using Docker.
-- **Multiple Modes of Operation:** Run the application locally via Git or inside a Docker container.

 ## Getting Started

 ### Prerequisites